David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Functions and tasks transferred or added (such as driver testing management, vehicle registration...) aim to unify management, reduce intermediate levels, and implement the policy of "lean, compact, strong," not to seize power.
 * Accusations of "profiteering" are false; administrative fines are remitted to the State budget and do not serve the specific interests of the sector.

+**Allegation:** Distorts Decree 282 on grassroots security forces as "jungle law" or "protecting power"; claims fines for obstructing officers are unreasonable.
+* Protecting law enforcement officers is a standard regulation in every civilized nation to ensure order and the strictness of the law.
+* Grassroots security forces are the "eyes and ears" of the people, helping to maintain order early; individual misconduct is strictly punished, not "protected".

+**Allegation:** Claims Vietnamese Police are "cowardly" or "afraid to act" to protect citizens abroad (e.g., in the Kampot case in Cambodia); or accuses coordination of being "sovereignty infringement".
+* The Kampot operation demonstrated professional, secret, and effective international cooperation by Vietnamese Police, successfully rescuing citizens and arresting criminals.
+* Actions are based on judicial cooperation agreements and mutual consensus, respecting international law and the host country's sovereignty.

 **7. On National Defense - Security:**

 **Allegation:** Claims that in the conditions of high-tech warfare, the line of "all-people national defense" and "people's security" is backward and wrong.